robotpony/w42/content/blog/2025/the-hidden-world-principle-why-great-software-reveals-itself.md

 Consider how your features relate hierarchically.
 Which ones are foundational?
 Which build on others?
 Design the natural progression paths, then hide the complexity until it's earned.
 Not through arbitrary gatekeeping, but through organic discovery.

 Most importantly, ensure that each revelation enhances rather than replaces what came before.
-The underwater kingdom doesn't make sailing less interesting, it reframes the meaning of every wave, every isle, and every monster, knowing what lies beneath.
+The underwater kingdom doesn't make sailing any less interesting; it reframes every wave, isle, and monster now that you know what lies beneath.

 ## Link's greatest discovery